Wenlab/Online-Zebrafish-Optogenetic-System/README.md

 <details>
 <summary> Image reconstruction and registration </summary>
-We resized an image from 2048 * 2048 pixels to 512 * 512 pixels using the AVIR image resizing algorithm designed by Aleksey Vaneev (\url{https://github.com/avaneev/avir}).
+We resized an image from 2048 * 2048 pixels to 512 * 512 pixels using the [https://github.com/avaneev/avir] (AVIR image resizing algorithm designed by Aleksey Vaneev).
   Due to the reduced image size and memory consumption, we could use the PSF of the whole volume to do the deconvolution with a total of 10 iterations.
   We used TCP to communicate between the tracking system and the optogenetic system.